This post may contain affiliate links to products. As an affiliate, I earn money from qualifying purchases. Please read my full disclosure here.

 And if you need proof?
 Here we are purchasing our big, fat, homeschool mobile.
 She goes by The Meg, and sometimes Marshmallow.
 We can’t seem to agree which name is best, but my favorite name for her is Financial Freedom.
 That’s what 100% down looks like!

-Are you ready?
+Let’s do this!
 Join me in living like no one else and kicking debt to the curb!